 The internal battle you keep losing

-The creativity productivity paradox feels like a daily hostage negotiation.
+In practice, the paradox feels like a daily hostage negotiation.
 You sit down to do focused work, and your brain wants to wander.
 You give yourself space to think freely, and guilt pulls you back.

 Why the creativity productivity paradox feels so real